jrte/ribose/README.md

 Run `ant -f build.xml ribose` to build the ribose library in the `jars/` folder.
 The `test` ant target runs the CI test suite.

-To learn how to harness ribose in development workflows, see the tutorial and examples on the [ribose wiki](https://github.com/jrte/ribose/wiki).

-For some background reading and historical perspective visit the [Stories](https://github.com/jrte/ribose/wiki/Stories) page.
+For some background reading and historical perspective visit the [ribose wiki](https://github.com/jrte/ribose/wiki).

+To learn how to build a ribose runtime model emulate the procedure for building `Test.model` in build.xml.

+To learn how to use ribose models in the JVM runtime see the ribose javadoc pages.

 The current version of ribose is packaged in `jars/ribose-0.0.0.jar`.

+A [ginr user guide](https://github.com/ntozubod/ginr/blob/main/USAGE.md) can be found in the ginr repo.

 ![YourKit](https://www.yourkit.com/images/yklogo.png)